“You write like you’re squeezing toothpaste from an empty tube.”

-I took art classes and quite a few literature and writing classes.
-And I made every bit of it very hard on myself by being a perfectionist and so self-conscious that it’s a wonder I managed to produce a thing.
+I actually loved architecture, as it turned out.
+And I also took art classes and quite a few literature and writing classes.
+And true to form, I made every bit of it very hard on myself by being a perfectionist and so self-conscious that it’s a wonder I managed to produce a thing.

 This was a poor approach but I was dedicated to it.

 I just knew I could write.
 But I was paralyzed with the recognition that what was appearing on the page was not very good after all and did not in the least display my inner brilliance.